TV France International

-TV France International is the organization in charge of promoting French audiovisual programming around the world.
+TV France International was the organization in charge of promoting French audiovisual programming around the world until June 2021.

-It brings together around 150 french exporters-producers, distributors and the distribution arm of broadcasters - who represent 90% of all international sales.
+It brought together around 160 French exporters-producers, distributors and the distribution arm of broadcasters - who represented 90% of all international sales.

-TV France International is supported by the CNC (Centre national du cinéma), the French Ministry of Europe and Foreign Affairs, and the Procirep.
+TV France International was supported by the CNC (Centre national du cinéma), the French Ministry of Europe and Foreign Affairs, and the Procirep.

 On June 23, 2021, the members of TV France International voted 85 votes in favor and 1 abstention on the merger agreement unanimously approved on April 23 by its board of directors.
 By this vote, they record the dissolution and the absorption of TV France International, created in 1994, by UniFrance, in charge of the promotion of French cinema internationally.

 Promotional activities

 TV France International connects buyers and French exporters through: